David Tattersall

-David Tattersall (born 14 November 1960) is a British cinematographer, known for working with big-budget CGI-driven films like the Star Wars prequel trilogy.
+David Tattersall, BSC (born 14 November 1960) is an English cinematographer, known mainly for big-budget, CGI-driven films.

 Education

 Tattersall studied at Barrow-in-Furness Grammar School for Boys before moving on to Goldsmiths College in London, receiving a first class BA in Fine Arts.

 He went on to study at Britain's National Film and Television School at Beaconsfield in Buckinghamshire.